-PureSpermTM contains colloidal silica which has gone through the process of silanization.
+PureSperm contains colloidal silica which has gone through the process of silanization.
 A colloid is a dispersion of particles that are small enough to not be affected by the force of gravity ( $\leq 1 \mu m$ ) but large enough (>1 nm) to not be defined as a true solution (The colloidal chemistry of silica).
-It is this which gives PureSpermTM its specific functional characteristic.
+It is this which gives PureSpermTM its spesifica functional characteristic cific functional characteristic.